tongshen01/tongshen01.github.io/content/_index.md

           date_start: '2023-06-01'
           date_end: ''
           description: |2-
               We show that precision timing information of the jet constituents in conjunction with machine learning allows for a more precise definition of jet time and also an independent reconstruction of displaced vertex for trackless jets.
-This highlights the power and the importance of timing information for jets in colliders, which is complementary to tracking information and uniquely the leading observable for heavy neutral long-lived particles
+This highlights the power and the importance of timing information for jets in colliders, which is complementary to tracking information and uniquely the leading observable for heavy neutral long-lived particles.
+Our new definition of jet time performs four times better than the old definition on average.

         - title: Machine Learning Approach for Top Quark Effective Theory
           company: Advised by [Prof. Jiayin Gu](https://phys.fudan.edu.cn/4b/db/c7605a412635/page.htm), Fudan University